julien-blanchon/ProjetFixMatch/LECTURE_NOTE.md

 The paper is available at [arXiv](https://arxiv.org/abs/2001.07685).

+- FixMatch first generates pseudo-labels using the model’s predictions on weakly-augmented unlabeled images.

+- For a given image, the pseudo-label is only retained if the model produces a high-confidence prediction.

+- The model is then trained to predict the pseudo-label when fed a strongly-augmented version of the same image.

 ## Base Idea

 The paper proposes a simple effective semi-supervised learning (SSL) algorithm, called FixMatch, which combines two common SSL methods, **consistency regularization** and **pseudo-labeling**, to improve model performance using weakly-augmented unlabeled images and strongly-augmented labeled images.